Thrifting to resell has been such a great source of income to supplement my career. In the first 4 months of doing it I made around $3,000.

 Buying home items second-hand is becoming more mainstream.
 People used to be hesitant to do so but there are so many interesting pieces to pick up that will strike interest in customers.
 Also, know what platform to list your items on.
 Vintage items on Ebay and Boho Chic on Poshmark.
 For more information on what platform to use, check out my other post HERE

 One tip I can give you is to get items that are unique or are fan favorites.
 Buy things that won’t be available anywhere else because they are either sold out or they are one of a kind!

 6. Look for Wicker in the Home Department

 Wicker is very hot in the Boho market right now.
 Baskets, plate inserts, placemats, anything wicker!
 It will sell and it is generally pretty lightweight so shipping will be cheap if you are selling on Ebay or Mercari!

 7. Check out Racks by the Dressing Room

 These items were already popular enough for someone to try on so they probably have potential for reselling.

-A lot of people at the thrift store are shopping for themselves.
+A lot of people are not thrifting to resell but rather for themselves!
 Which means that the items that they put back are not duds but could have simply not fit them!